Celine's Slimane unveils 70s show in Paris as Balmain rebels

 Garments were beautifully finessed, like the slightly crumpled-yet-luxuriant look of the ubiquitous leather boots.

-It nicely captured the spirit of the house that was founded in 1945 and has become synonymous with a relaxed luxury style that doesn't look like it tries too hard.
+It nicely captured the spirit of the house that was founded in 1945 and has become synonymous with a relaxed luxury style that is not try-hard.

 The main downside was that the collection, at times, seemed to lack a little punch.